Recent Donor Education Events

 Informative Breakfast with the JDC

-Recently, a group of Jewish Community Foundation donors participated in an intimate educational breakfast with Gideon Herscher and Lela Sadikario from the American Jewish Joint Distribution Committee (JDC).
+A group of Jewish Community Foundation donors participated in an intimate educational breakfast with Gideon Herscher and Lela Sadikario from the American Jewish Joint Distribution Committee (JDC).
 JDC supports vulnerable communities around the world, and Gideon provided updates on their work in the former Soviet Union, Europe, and Venezuela.

 There are 110,000 elderly Jews across the former Soviet Union, many living in deplorable conditions, JDC supports them with food, medicine, coal, and gas for warmth.
 At the same time, there has been a Jewish revival among the younger generations, with passionate youth creating an organization called Active Jewish Teens that emphasizes tikkun olam in their own communities and works to build Jewish connections across Europe.
 Though there has been a rise in nationalism throughout the region Lela reported that the Jewish community in Europe is more unified than ever before, and has stood strong together after Paris and other attacks.
 Additionally, and with immense sensitivity and caution in Venezuela, the JDC remain vigilant and are continuously looking for ways to support the Jewish community who are almost entirely dependent upon outside assistance for survival.